Revd Dr Philip Jenson

 Philip came to faith around the time he went to University.
 He eventually realized that studying Chemistry was not his key passion, so after a brief stint as a computer programmer, he came to Ridley as an ordinand.
 He has always found himself asking the hard questions, so finding the Tripos didn’t answer them all, he took a year out in New York to study that part of the Bible that raises the hardest questions, the Old Testament.
 This led not only to meeting his future wife, but also a decision that the notoriously challenging priestly writings in Exodus, Leviticus and Numbers deserved a little further study in the form of a doctorate.
 Finally finishing Ridley seven years after he began (a record?) he became a curate.
 He was then appointed to teach Old Testament at Trinity College, Bristol.
 Sixteen years later he returned to Ridley as Old Testament lecturer.

-Philip is married to Ruth, who is also the afternoon receptionist at Ridley.
+Philip is married to Ruth.
 They have three musical daughters.
 He enjoys playing tennis and occasionally finds an opportunity to play his bassoon.